github/docs/content/code-security/security-overview/viewing-security-insights-for-your-organization.md

 {% ifversion security-overview-additional-tools %}
 {% note %}

-**Note:** Some metrics in the security overview dashboard contain a trend indicator, which shows the percentage gain or loss for the chosen time period relative to the one before.
+**Note:** Some metrics in the security overview dashboard contain a trend indicator, which shows the percentage gain or loss for the chosen time period relative to previous period.
+For example, when you select a week with 10 alerts, if the previous week had 20 alerts, the trend indicator reports down 50%.
+If the average age of the open alerts is 15 days, and for the previous period it was 5 days, the trend indicator reports up 200%.
+This feature is in beta, and is subject to change.
 This feature is in beta, and is subject to change.

 {% endnote %}
 {% endif %}